 Content-based recommendation systems focus on suggesting items that contain similar attributes to other items that were favoured by the same user in the past.
-Indeed, the basic process performed by a content-based recommender consists in matching up the attributes of a user profile in which preferences and interests are stored, with the attributes of a content object, in order to suggest to the user new interesting items (Lops et al., 2011).
+Certainly, the fundamental operation conducted by a content-based recommender involves comparing the attributes of a user profile, which contains preferences and interests, with the attributes of content objects.
+This process aims to recommend new and appealing items to the user based on this comparison (Lops et al., 2011).